PowerzinBR/dotfiles/README.md

 # 💤 LazyVim
-This is my setup based on Devaslife setup.
+This is my setup based on Devaslife setup. <br />
-This was inspired by him.
+Please go check it out: https://github.com/craftzdog/dotfiles-public/tree/master/.config/nvim This was inspired by him.
 Alternatives that mantain the current style of plain LazyVim: https://github.com/PowerzinBR/LazyVim